 For two decades, the UFC’s business model has relied on a simple proposition: pay approximately $80 to watch the biggest fights, or miss them entirely.
 The pay-per-view system built the promotion into a multi-billion dollar enterprise, turning Dana White from a boxing manager into one of the most powerful figures in sports media.
 Champions like Conor McGregor, Ronda Rousey, and Jon Jones became household names largely through the scarcity that pay-per-view creates, with each major event feeling like a must-see spectacle precisely because fans had to make an active financial decision to watch.
 That era ends in 11 days.
 UFC 324, headlined by Justin Gaethje versus Paddy Pimblett for the interim lightweight championship, will stream exclusively on Paramount+ at no additional cost beyond the standard subscription.
-The $7.7 billion, seven-year deal announced last August represents the most significant shift in UFC economics since the promotion’s acquisition by Zuffa in 2001.
+The $7.7 billion, seven-year deal announced last August, as first reported by John Ourand of Puck and confirmed by Variety, represents the most significant shift in UFC economics since the promotion’s acquisition by Zuffa in 2001.

 The numbers attached to this agreement dwarf anything MMA has seen before.
 Seven point seven billion dollars over seven years works out to approximately $1.1 billion annually, more than triple what ESPN paid under the previous agreement.
 Paramount+ gains exclusive streaming rights to all UFC events, including the numbered pay-per-views that previously generated hundreds of millions in direct consumer revenue.
 Four events per year will also air on CBS’s broadcast network, bringing the UFC to free television audiences who may have never considered purchasing a fight.
 Dana White has called it the most important deal in UFC history, and for once, his hyperbole appears justified.